ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/ContainerQuickstart.rst

    # for Intel-based container image define:
    export IMG=<full-container-path>/rocky9-oneapi2024.2-ss192.sif

-Proceed to :ref:`downloading the SRW an submodules <DownloadSRWC>`.
+Proceed to :ref:`downloading the SRW and submodules <DownloadSRWC>`.

 **Option 2: Build a GNU-based container from Docker Hub**